 If getting four out of five, for example, you’d be left feeling sick with other bookies, but with Ladbrokes you’ll find a welcome free bet in your account and, let’s face it, if you’re going as close to that landing a winner as that, you’ll deserve it and will be confident of going one better next time.

 If you are still disputing how good the Ladbrokes Best Acca section is, compare it with other leading firms in the industry and you’ll see no one can compete.
-There are a few who do a good job of offering Acca Insurance or cash-out, but no one firms brings them all into play in one place and that’s why we’re dealing with the big boys here.
+There are a few who do a good job of offering Acca Insurance or cash-out, but no one firm brings them all into play in one place and that’s why we’re dealing with the big boys here.
 Punters aren’t stupid either, they know landing a football acca is no mean feat and they know when they see a bookie treating them with more respect than they’ll get elsewhere.

 There are the usual terms and conditions attached to each of these promotions, which will come as no surprise to experienced punters, but there’s nothing here we haven’t seen before.
 There’s also nothing designed to trip you up, it’s all standard stuff that’s in place to keep things clear and ensure both bookmaker and bettor know where they stand on the small print.